Lima, Ohio: Oil

-Railroads and locomotives
+Railroads

 For most of its history, smokestack industries and a blue-collar work ethic defined Lima.
 Nothing played a bigger part in shaping the city's self-image than its connection to railroads and railroading – as a Midwestern rail hub and even more as home to the Lima Locomotive Works, whose products for more than 70 years carried the city's name globally.

 The first locomotive appeared in Allen County in 1854, brought in from Toledo as freight on the Miami and Erie Canal.
 Named the Lima, the engine was used on construction of the county's first railroad, the Ohio and Indiana.
 East-west passenger service to Lima began in 1856, when the Ohio & Indiana consolidated with the Pittsburgh, Fort Wayne & Chicago.
 North-south passenger service began in 1858 on the Dayton & Michigan Railroad.
 Machine shops for the Dayton & Michigan were built in Lima by 1860, and for the Lake Erie and Western Railroad by 1880.
 By the early years of the 20th century, the railroad shops employed 1,000 people in Lima.

 In 1906, an average of 143 trains and 7,436 cars, carrying 223,080 tons of freight, passed through Lima every 24 hours.
 In addition, 49 steam and 28 electric trains landed passengers in Lima daily.
 Lima service on the electric interurban Ohio Western Railway began in 1902 and Lima became the hub of an interurban network that reached Toledo, Cleveland and Cincinnati as well as Fort Wayne, Indiana.
 In 1920, Lima was served by five steam railroads and Allen County by eight, in addition to five electric interurban lines.